 Please get in contact with your employer if you have any concerns about how this will be calculated for your situation and to ensure they register for the scheme.

-After representations from myself and colleagues, the Chancellor has today announced that self-employed people will be eligible for a grant of 80% of 3 months' average earnings, capped at £2,500 a month, based on your average profit over the past three years.
-Payment is expected in early June.
+After representations from myself and colleagues, the Chancellor has announced that self-employed people will be eligible for a grant of 80% of 3 months' average earnings, capped at £2,500 a month, based on your average profit over the past three years.

 The Government has now announced that schools, colleges and early years settings (such as nurseries) will remain shut for an indefinite period.
 However, a skeleton service will remain in place for the children of key workers and vulnerable children.